PSU-Population-Research-Center/psu-population-research-center.github.io/docs/socialFactors.md

 ## Indicators, Descriptions, and Included Variables

 The following list of indicators are proposed.
-Click the link for description, based variables, and rationale:

 ### No Internet Access